Input raster or feature source data

 The values must be greater than zero.
 The default is 1.

-The starting cost from which to begin the cost calculations.
+The starting cost that will be used to begin the cost calculations.

 Allows for the specification of the fixed cost associated with a source.
 Instead of starting at a cost of zero, the cost algorithm will begin with the value set by Start cost.